When our legs are swollen or we have other skin problems, our legs can sometimes become hot, inflamed (red) and tender.

 The doctor or nurse will look at the affected area and make a note of the colour, swelling and temperature.
 They might also mark the area on your leg so it’s easier to see if your infection is getting better once you start treatment.
 They will also look for any wounds or other skin damage that might have caused the infection.

 Most cellulitis infections are diagnosed by examining the leg or foot, but the doctor or nurse may also take your temperature or carry out some blood tests to confirm diagnosis.
 Cellulitis infections can look similar to blood clots (deep vein thrombosis or DVT) because of increased redness and swelling in one leg.
+Cellulitis can be confused with haemosiderin staining but this is redness without a temperature and should not be tender to the touch; another clue is that haemosiderin staining will not reduce or resolve with antibiotics.
 Your doctor or nurse might refer you to the hospital to get further tests to make sure you get the correct diagnosis and treatment.